cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 So, all you have to do to enable reload is update the value of the `casc.auto_reload` portion of the event payload to `true`:

-1. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization and open the `controller-casc-automation` pipeline script.
+1. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization and open the `controller-casc-update` pipeline script.
 2. Click the **pencil icon** to open it in the GitHub file editor, then modify `'casc':{'auto_reload':'true'}` to `'casc':{'auto_reload':'false'}` and click on the **Commit changes** button to commit to the `main` branch.
 The complete updated contents should match the following:

 ```groovy